 Microwavable sweet potato

-Fully loaded with sour cream, cheese blend, chives, topped 1/2 cup Greek yogurt, or cottage cheese.
-Pair with a slice of Ezekiel toast topped with avocado, and microwavable egg.
+Fully loaded with sour cream, cheese blend, and chives, topped 1/2 cup Greek yogurt, or cottage cheese.
+Pair with a slice of Ezekiel toast topped with avocado, and a microwavable egg.
 Here is an example Recipe

 Grilled chicken salad